Sea Trout Flies

 fishing the longer lure on its own.
 If the night is very

-dark, I might use a needle fly or tube in a larger size, up
+dark, I might use a needle fly or needle tube fly in a larger size, up

 to perhaps two and a half inches, clinging to the logic that